 They Can Both Render Javascript

-Similarly, Go libraries like Chromedp provide a high-level API for controlling Chrome through the DevTools protocol.
+Similarly, Go libraries such as Chromedp provide a high-level API for controlling Chrome via the DevTools Protocol.
 Check out this Golang headless browser web scraping tutorial to learn more.
 However, modern websites use anti-bot systems that can detect and block headless browser automation.

 Python’s Community Provides Extensive Support and Resources